bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

    - Corp staff, Help desk staff needs to be involved
    - Should be done y 2 weeks
 * PI Agenda and timings
    -  Invite all the team member
+   - Include the team members from Home team and keep them optionals
+      - David Roberts, Bob Bowles, Mihai Dinu, Cameron Wulff and Amber Andresen

 ----